- The Abbotsford Trust

 The Duke of Buccleuch and Queensberry KBE FRSE DL

-The Duke took over Chairmanship of the Buccleuch Group of companies from his father, and has been deeply involved in the management of the historic family estate businesses, heritage properties and art collections from an early age.
-He was a District Councillor for 6 years in Nithsdale in Dumfriesshire.
-He was a Director of Border Television, a Regimental Trustee of the Kings Own Scottish Borderers and Chairman, South West, of Scottish Natural Heritage of which he was a main board member from its inception to 1995.
-Among a number of other Public Appointments he was National Member for Scotland of the Independent Television Commission, of which he was subsequently Vice Chairman, a Millennium Commissioner and most recently a Trustee of the National Heritage Memorial Fund.
+The Duke took over Chairmanship of the Buccleuch Group of companies from his father, retiring in 2019.
+He has been deeply involved in the management of the historic family estate businesses, heritage properties and art collections from an early age.
+He was a District Councillor, a Director of Border Television, a Regimental Trustee of the Kings Own Scottish Borderers and Chairman, South West, of Scottish Natural Heritage of which he was a main board member from its inception to 1995.
+Among a number of other Public Appointments he was National Member for Scotland of the Independent Television Commission, of which he was subsequently Vice Chairman, a Millennium Commissioner and a Trustee of the National Heritage Memorial Fund.
 He is a Fellow of the U.H.I.
 Millennium Institute, a Fellow of the Royal Society of Edinburgh and of the Royal Geographical Society, of which he was a former President.
-He was made a KBE in 2000 and in 2003 became President of the National Trust for Scotland.
+He was made a KBE in 2000 and in 2003-12 was President of the National Trust for Scotland.
 He was appointed Knight Companion of the Order of the Thistle in 2018, and was appointed Commander of the Royal Victorian Order (CVO) in 2021 for services to the Royal Collections Trust.
-Both he and his wife are Trustees of the Buccleuch Heritage Trust and the Living Landscape Trust, charities which have been entrusted with the conservation and education aspects of the historic estate and family properties.
+He is a Trustee of the Buccleuch Heritage Trust and the Living Landscape Trust, charities which have been entrusted with the conservation and education aspects of the historic estate and family properties.

 Board of Trustees